Sup2point0/desmost/docs/writing/learn-x-in-y.md

 # Learn X in Y Minutes, where X = Desmost

+> [!Note]
+> This is a lightning-quick, bare-necessities tour of Desmost syntax.

 Desmost is a simple, tiny, lightweight form of line-based LaTeX that compiles to a Desmos graphing calculator instance.

 Access Desmos specialties using `/incantation`s (mirroring LaTeX’s `\commands`).